joemcmanus/packetexaminer/README.md

 ----
 This is a simple harness to perform PCAP analysis.
 This hopefully automates some routine functions an analyst would do manually.

-Coming in the next day or two is visualization using NetworkX and google map integration.
+Coming in the next day or two is google map integration.

 #Features
 ----